kitbagjs/router/docs/core-concepts/navigating.md

 ### Query

-With the optional 2nd argument, you add additional query params.
+With the optional 2nd argument, you add additional values to the query.
 Note if you know your route will expect certain parameters, [query params](/core-concepts/query-params) is a much better developer experience for dealing with the query.

 ```ts
 router.push({ route: 'user.settings' }, {